Nectriella pironii

-Nectriella pironii is a plant pathogen, that parasitizes Aphelandra squarrosa, Clerodendron bungei, Codiaeum variegatum, Jussiaea peruviana, Leucophyllum frutescens, Pittosporum tobria, Plumbago capensis, Chrysanthemum morifolium and Psychotria undata.
+Nectriella pironii is a plant pathogen.
+It parasitizes Aphelandra squarrosa, Clerodendron bungei, Codiaeum variegatum, Jussiaea peruviana, Leucophyllum frutescens, Pittosporum tobria, Plumbago capensis, Chrysanthemum morifolium and Psychotria undata.

 The species is named in honor of Pascal Pompey Pirone.

 Plant symptoms

 Symptoms on leaves appear as slightly sunken spots surrounded by a dark brown edge.
 The center of the spot may appear pink from the spore masses which are being produced by the fungus.
 Frequently, large areas on the leaf turn brown, dry out along the leaf margins, and eventually the leaf falls off.
 Symptoms on fruit also develop as small, discolored, sunken areas that enlarge and develop pink spore masses in the center.
 Fruits that develop will soft rot and drop off the tree.

-In chrysanthemum, the fungus will first produce an infection canker near the bottom of the stem after which the fungus most likely disturbes the plant hormonal system causing infected plants to grow taller then uninfected plants.
-In time, infected chrysanthemum plants will also show very typical blister like leasions on the leaves, making this disease quite easily recognisable.
+In chrysanthemum, the fungus will first produce an infection canker near the bottom of the stem after which the fungus most likely disturbed the plant hormonal system causing infected plants to grow taller than uninfected plants.
+In time, infected chrysanthemum plants will also show very typical blister like leasions on the leaves, making this disease quite easily recognisable (William Quaedvlieg, unpublished information).